vapourismo/luwra/README.md

 A header-only C++ library which provides a Lua wrapper with minimal overhead.

 ## Usage
-Refer to the [wiki pages](https://github.com/vapourismo/luwra/wiki) or the [documentation](http://vapourismo.github.io/luwra/docs).
+Refer to the [documentation](http://luwra.vprsm.de/).
 In order to use the library you must clone this repository and include `lib/luwra.hpp`.

 For further information checkout the [documentation](http://luwra.vprsm.de/).